 Browse Ads and Compare Stores

 If you go into the holiday shopping season with a plan, it’ll be super easy to do comparison research for the best deals.
-Comparing the same product across multiple stores will make sure that you save the most that you can.
+Comparing the same product across multiple stores will help make sure that you save the most you can.
 Many big US retailers release their Black Friday advertisements 3-4 weeks before the event to provide customers with ample time to plan out their shopping list.
+For example, both Target and Walmart have advertisements weeks before Black Friday so be sure to check their websites.
 Download the ads or visit their websites early so that you know what products you’re looking to buy.

 Sign-up for Newsletters